crlngn/crlngn-ui/README.md

 - Reduced size of macro bar;
 - Chat messages have more compact usage buttons for saving some space (tested on DnD5e 4.x, partial support for other systems);
 - Chat messages are shown in dark mode if the selected Foundry theme is Dark (tested on DnD5e 4.x, partial support for other systems);
-- Settings for custom, macro bar layout, auto-hide left controls and scene navigation;
+- Settings for custom macro bar layout, auto-hide left controls and scene navigation;

 <img src="https://github.com/crlngn/crlngn-ui/blob/main/demo/screenshot-2.webp?raw=true" width="100%" height="auto" />